danyaberezun/replacewith/README.md

 2. Replace one class (name) with another.
 3. Provide an IDE-guided way to learn a library's API by providing a deprecated API, which looks like something well-known by users, i.e., like it is done with the (well-known) Flow library in
    [kotlinx.couritines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/common/src/flow/Migration.kt).
+4. Having some Java library, one has implemented a Kotlin-idiomatic API for it; in this case, `ReplaceWith` can be used to force and/or help Kotlin users to use this API.

 ## Proposed `replaceWith` inspection specification

 1. *Behaviour for functions, methods, and constructors (FMC).* <br />
     Consider the replacement expression as a new body of the function/method/constructor (FMC), then inline on a call site.
     + In case the FMC replacement expression is just a name, i.e., `A::f`, treat it as a shortcut for a call `A::f(<args>)` where `args` are the same as in FMC call.
+    + This also means that all arguments (by name), `this` and as well as access to properties and methods through it are available in the `ReplaceWith` expression just like in a usual method's body.
+    + Access to all identities from new `ReplaceWith` imports is the same as if they were imported in the standard way.
+    Nevertheless, it is recommended to access all identities from these imports with the full path.
 2. *Behaviour for classes.* <br />
     First, it is assumed that in the case of classes replacing one class name with another existing class only is possible.
     The expected behaviour is just to replace the old class name with a new class name keeping the context (class paths).
-    Constructors are assumed to also be ReplacedWith new class constructors by replacing the class name only.
+    Constructors are assumed to also be `ReplacedWith` new class constructors by replacing the class name only.
     NB, this case is error-prone.
 3. *Property/variable/field replacement.* <br />
    1. *Replace with another property/var/field.* <br />